Remote working is so popular these days that a tool that can ensure safe and reliable access to remote USB devices quickly becomes a must-have.

 Some important points you need to consider before you opt for a USB/IP project:

 ✖ The server-side machine must be a Linux one.
 No exceptions.

 ✖ They do have a Windows client, but nothing for other popular platforms like Mac or Android.

 ✖ Due to the lack of data protection, it’s unsafe to use for license USB dongles or any sensitive data containing storage devices.

-✖ There is no way to share a keyboard or mouse without the X Window System.
+✖ There is no way for a keyboard or mouse redirection without the X Window System.

 ✖ You must have at least a 100 Mbps connection to redirect latency-sensitive devices like webcams.

 ✖ This app can not be used to redirect a USB hub or any devices attached to it.

 ✖ An unstable network connection may result in a major data loss or damage.